"But of this one thing be not ignorant, my beloved, that one day with the Lord is as a thousand years, and a thousand years as one day." 2 Peter 3:8

 "But of that day and hour no one knoweth, not the angels of heaven, but the Father alone."
 Matthew 24:26

-After I shared some reflections about the famous “Prophecy of St Malachy” a month or so ago (see The Prophecies of St. Malachy, Part 1 and Part 2) a reader sent me a book entitled La Mystérieuse prophétie des papes by Fr.
+After I shared some reflections about the famous “Prophecy of St Malachy” sixteen years ago (see The Prophecies of St. Malachy, Part 1 and Part 2) a reader sent me a book entitled La Mystérieuse prophétie des papes by Fr.
 René Thibaut, S.J.
 (Namur: Bibliothèque de la Faculté de philosophie et lettres,1951, Imprimatur: June 28, 1945, Et.
 Jos.
 Carton de Wiart) Fr.
 Thibaut (1883-1952) was a Belgian Jesuit and scholar who made a study of the list of popes attributed to St. Malachy.
 Fr.
 Thibaut’s research reveals that there is a great deal more to the Prophecy than I had ever imagined.
 It is a penetrating treatise which, because of the author’s vast knowledge of Church history and Sacred Scripture, both informs and inspires.
 The middle of the book is devoted to charts tracing the date of Easter over the years, and the leap years, as well as various ciphers, anagrams and acrostics with which, as Fr.
 Thibaut demonstrates, the list of Popes is imbued.
 Fr.
 Thibaut’s analysis becomes complex at that point although he explains his conclusions with clarity.

 Fr.
 Thibaut maintains that the Prophecy of the Popes is a genuine prophecy.
 However, the identity of the actual prophet remains unclear.
 The author of the Prophecy is probably not St Malachy but someone who wrote under the name of the great Irish saint in order to honor him. (p.7) Fr.
 Thibaut insists that the Prophecy is not meant to worry or disturb but to reassure the faithful about the Providence of God during even the most difficult of times.
 It is a sort of litany which celebrates the glory and triumph of the universal Church throughout the ages under the leadership of the Roman pontiffs. (p.24) It was a mistake for people of the past (and present) to use the list of popes in order to predict who the next pope would be, for that was never the intention of the original author. (p.20) Neither is it meant to herald the imminent end of the world, because "of that day and hour no one knoweth, not the angels of heaven, but the Father alone."
 (Matthew 24:36)